The Supreme Sacrifice. It is estimated that over 125 Dutchess County men and women died during the war period in some form of service.

 In the 1930’s his parents, Edward, Sr. and Eva supported a $5 prize for the Poughkeepsie High School senior showing excellence in French language based on regents examinations.
 Lieutenant Wolff's maternal grandparents were born in French Canada.

-The only WWI Dutchess County soldier killed in action buried in Arlington National Cemetery is Young.
+John M. Young is the only WWI Dutchess County soldier killed in action buried in Arlington National Cemetery.